 Brazilian pepper tree is a shrubby tree that’s found on several continents, but native to Central and South America.
 The leaves and bark contain many active compounds including alkaloids and essential oil.
-The plant has a long history of medicinal use by peoples throughout its native area.
-Peruvians use the sap as a topical antiseptic, Argentinians use it for respiratory ailments and urinary tract infections.
-In Brazil, extracts from the bark are used in herbal medicine to address cardiovascular problems, inflammation, harmful organisms, and fungus.
+The plant has a long history of use by peoples throughout its native area.
+Peruvians use the sap as a topical cleanser against germs, Argentinians use it for respiratory ailments and urinary tract irritations.
+In Brazil, extracts from the bark are used in herbal medicine to address cardiovascular concerns, harmful organisms, and fungus.

 Brazilian Pepper Tree and Harmful Organisms

-The folk medicine uses of pepper tree are many and include relief from symptoms of ulcers, respiratory problems, diarrhea, and skin problems.
+The folk medicine uses of pepper tree are many and include relief from symptoms of ulcers, respiratory concerns, diarrhea, and skin concerns.
 However, most contemporary uses of Brazilian pepper tree are focused on its activity against harmful organisms.
 Several studies have confirmed Brazilian pepper tree to be toxic against Staphylococcus.

 Brazilian Pepper Tree, Fungus, and Candida